vanhoveAlexis/gofast/docs/en/doc-gofast-community-install.rst

 –Step 2: Start the instance on your VirtualMachine (VMWare, HyperV, ...)

-–Step 3: Login to your instance with the following informations:
+–Step 3: Assign an IP address on the Virtual Machine:

-``login : root`` ``password : @C0mmunity!`` (with a 0 not O)
+ For you information ``login : root`` ``password : @C0mmunity!`` (with a 0 not O)

 ..
 WARNING ::
    Change immediately your root password

-–Step 4: Configure the IP address in for example  ``/etc/sysconfig/network-scripts/ifcfg-enp0s3`` and enter IPADDR  =  Choosen address instead of “192.168.8.212”

-–Step 5: Define the FQDN ex. ``gofast-community.mydomain.com`` corresponding to your IP in your hosts file or DNS

-–Step 6: Enter ``https://gofast-community.mydomain.com`` and configure the platform
+–Step 4: Enter ``https://your_ip_address`` and configure the platform

+-Step 5: To access the platform via an FQDN, please configure your DNS or /etc/hosts file

 Configuration
 -------------